kabanero-io/kabanero-security/cli_backend_app/README.md

 # Welcome to the Kabanero CLI backend app and related files.

+# THE APP CODE IS MOVED TO https://github.com/kabanero-io/kabanero-command-line-services

 Having a recent Liberty build is recommended.
 19.0.0.3 is the minimum, (or maybe higher).